 This style of education was developed by the Italian physician, educator, and visionary Maria Montessori in the early 1900s.
 Today, Maria Montessori’s methods have been successfully implemented in schools and homes across the globe.
+Here is how and why so many families are adopting this pedagogy.

-Montessori Method of Education
+Montessori method of education

 Maybe you’ve heard of this method before, or have noticed Montessori centers in your area and wondered what the difference is between this and public education.

 Perhaps you’ve seen the many toys, activities, and furniture that have been hot on the market in the last few years.
+This type of childhood education is definitely getting more popular in early childhood education due to its many benefits.

 But, on the off-chance that you’ve never heard of it at all – You’re still in the right place!